How to choose a health plan

 Premiums.
 This is the amount you pay for health insurance.
 You might pay it monthly, quarterly, or once a year.
 You have to pay it no matter what services you use.
 Your employer will collect your premiums from your paycheck.
 You might pay them directly yourself.

 Benefits.
 These are the health services covered by the plan.
-Thanks to health care reform, most plans must now cover the same basic services.
+Thanks to the Affordable Care Act, most plans must now cover the same basic services.
 This includes preventive care, hospital care, maternity care, mental health care, lab tests, and prescription drugs.
 Some services like chiropractic, dental, or vision care may not be fully covered.
 Also, some plans cover only certain prescription drugs, or charge different copays.

 Provider network.
 Many plans have a provider network.
 These providers have contracts with the plan.
 They provide services for a set price.
 Your out-of-pocket costs are lower when you use network providers.